secretstartups/handbook/product/product-manager-role/learning-and-development/index.html.md

 (articles and videos that are less than 10 mins)
 ##### Deeper dive

-(When videos are added they should show the duration in mins)
+(Articles and videos longer than 10 mins.
+When videos are added they should show the duration in mins)

 ##### Online courses